What Happens at an Employment Tribunal Hearing?

 The Tribunal also has power to issue a Witness Order to summon someone that you want to have at the Hearing, even if they do not want to be there (although calling a “hostile” witness can be dangerous).

-You, your witnesses and volunteer representatives (for example, unpaid representatives from a Citizens’ Advice Bureau) are no longer entitled to claim expenses related to the Hearing from the Tribunal.
+Parties to the claim, their witnesses and any volunteer representatives (e.g. unpaid representatives from a Citizens’ Advice Bureau) are not entitled to claim expenses related to the Hearing from the Tribunal.

 The Hearing Itself